indrasen1/BZ_repo/README.md

 At each point in space, the following model for the BZ system is used where A, B and C represent the concentration of the species:

 $$ A + B \rightarrow 2A $$

+Similarly, for the second species B:
 $$ B + C \rightarrow 2B $$

+And for the third C:
 $$ C + A \rightarrow 2C $$